 If you or your child has the flu, you can get help from one of our online doctors.

-- You can get flu twice in a season because there are multiple strains, but it is rare.
+- You can get the flu twice in a season because there are multiple strains, but it is rare.

 - Getting the same flu strain twice is even rarer, but is possible if your body fails to generate sufficient antibodies to prevent reinfection.